 By Danielle Toronyi, Research Development & Knowledge Manager at OLIN

-The Inclusion and Access initiative seeks to identify similarities across the needs of Disabled communities.
-By approaching design through the lens of the social model of disability, designers can re-conceptualize Universal Design by identifying and designing out barriers to inclusion.
+The OLIN Labs Inclusion and Access initiative seeks to revisit Universal Design in order to identify similarities across the needs of multiple Disabled communities and demonstrate that while different Disabled communities’ needs may be different, the design solutions are often universal.
+By approaching design through the lens of the social model of disability, designers can begin to engage in the practice of Universal Design by identifying and designing out barriers to full social inclusion.

 Toronyi, Danielle (2019) “Hidden Geographies: Design for Neurodivergent Ways of Hearing and Sensing” Cities & Health.
 DOI: 10.1080/23748834.2019.1627059